-The Social Security Administration determines the full retirement age (the age at which you’re entitled to full retirement benefits).
+The Social Security Administration determines the age at which you’re entitled to full Social Security benefits.
 Those born between 1943 and 1954 are eligible for full benefits at age 66.
-For those born in 1955 and thereafter, the FRA gradually rises.
+For those born in 1955 and thereafter, the age gradually rises.

-You may begin receiving Social Security when you turn 62.
-But retiring at the age of 62 will result in a permanently reduced benefit ranging from 25 percent to 30 percent depending on your year of birth.
+You may begin collecting Social Security when you turn 62.
+But that will result in a permanently reduced benefit ranging from 25 percent to 30 percent depending on your year of birth.

-Delaying retirement increases benefits.
-For those born in 1943 and thereafter, an additional 8 percent is credited to your permanent benefit amount for each year you wait after reaching the FRA, until you reach age 70.
+Delaying collecting Social Security increases benefits.
+For those born in 1943 and thereafter, an additional 8 percent is credited to your permanent benefit amount for each year you wait after reaching the full benefit age until you reach age 70.
 Past 70, no additional credit is added.